hoffmangroup/segway/doc/segway.rst

 Resolution
 ----------

 In order to speed up the inference process, you may downsample the data to a different resolution using the :option:`--resolution`\=\
 *res* option.
 This means that Segway will partition the input observations into fixed windows of size *res* and perform inference on the mean of the observation averaged along the fixed window.
 This can result in a large speedup at the cost of losing the highest possible precision.
+However, if you are considering data that is only generated at a low resolution to start with, this can be an appealing option.

 You must use the same resolution in both training and identification.